Site icon Kamala's Corner

 • Soak Bengal gram dhal in water for about two to three hours.

-• Cook the Dhal in water till soft, but not mushy.
+• Cook the Dal in water till soft, but not mushy.
 Drain the excess water.
-Grind the dhal along with jaggery, coconut and cardamom to a fine paste.
+Grind the dal in pulse mode to get coarse powder.

 • Pooranam 3 – Ellu (Sesame Seeds)